Git Worktrees & Subagent Delegation

 model: Overrides the model used by this subagent.
 Options include sonnet, haiku, opus, or a specific model identifier.
 If omitted, the subagent inherits the parent session’s model.

 permissionMode: Controls how the subagent handles permission prompts.
-Choose from five modes: default, acceptEdits, dontAsk, bypassPermissions, or plan.
+Choose from six modes: default, acceptEdits, plan, auto, dontAsk, or bypassPermissions.
 See the Permission Modes section below for details.

 maxTurns: The maximum number of agentic loop iterations the subagent can perform.
 This prevents runaway agents; if a subagent has been looping for 50 turns, it’s probably stuck.
 A reasonable default is 10-25 depending on task complexity.